Toloka/docs/en/guide/concepts/efficiency-metrics/index.md

-# Efficiency metrics
+# Efficiency indicators

 {% note warning "Important" %}

-Efficiency metrics are available to a limited number of customers.
+Efficiency indicators are available to a limited number of customers.
 Fill out this [form](https://toloka.ai/request-early-access/) if you want to get access to this feature.

 {% endnote %}